thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 This alias allows displaying assets of the specified asset profile(s) that are related to a specified entity up to a specified level and in a specified direction.

-Adding an alias: in the "Add alias" dialog, enter the alias name, select the "Asset search query" filter type, and select the entity type and an entity itself, the relationship with which you want to display.
-Set direction to "From" or "To" and max relation level and specify the asset profile(s) by which the assets will be filtered.
+Adding an alias: in the "Add alias" dialog, enter the alias name, select the "Asset search query" filter type, and select the entity type and an entity itself, for which you want to display the relationship.
+Set direction to "From" or "To", max relation level and specify the asset profile(s) by which the assets will be filtered.

 {% include images-gallery.html imageCollection="asset-search-query-1" %}

-This alias displays assets with "buildings" and "district" asset profiles that has any relation to the device "Compressor QA-32" with direction "From" and relation level 2.
+This alias displays assets with "buildings" and "district" asset profiles that have any relation to the device "Compressor QA-32" with a direction "From" and a relation level of 2.

 Let's learn how to use the "Asset search query" alias in a widget.
 In the "Tables" widgets bundle select the "Entities table" widget.
 Navigate to the "Entity alias" tab.
 Specify the "Asset search query" alias in the "Entity alias" field, and add "name" and "type" data keys in the "Columns" section.
 Click "Add" and apply changes.
-The Entities table widget that displays assets that have any relation to the device "Compressor QA-32" with relation level 2 has been added.
+The Entities table widget that displays assets that have any relation to the device "Compressor QA-32" with relation level of 2 has been added.

 {% include images-gallery.html imageCollection="asset-search-query-2" %}